Selmer groups as flat cohomology groups: Introduction

 \subsection{Acknowledgements}

 I thank Bjorn Poonen for many helpful discussions, suggestions, and for reading various drafts.
 I thank Brian Conrad for reading the manuscript and suggesting numerous improvements.
-I thank Rebecca Bellovin, Henri Darmon, Tim Dokchitser, Jessica Fintzen, Mark Kisin, Barry Mazur, Martin Olsson, Michael Stoll, and David Zureick-Brown for helpful conversations or correspondence regarding the material of this paper.
+I thank the referee for helpful suggestions that improved the manuscript.
+I thank Rebecca Bellovin, Henri Darmon, Tim Dokchitser, Jessica Fintzen, Jean Gillibert, Benedict Gross, Mark Kisin, Chao Li, Dino Lorenzini, Barry Mazur, Martin Olsson, Michael Stoll, and David Zureick-Brown for helpful conversations or correspondence regarding the material of this paper.
 Part of the research presented here was carried out during the author's stay at the Centre Interfacultaire Bernoulli (CIB) in Lausanne during the course of the program ``Rational points and algebraic cycles''.
 I thank CIB, NSF, and the organizers of the program for a lively semester and the opportunity to take part.